Wentuz/Wentuz/README.md

 Hey !
 The name's Tomasz Urbański.
-Tom for short.
+Tom for short, but call me Wentuz.
 I am interested in anything that is scaleable, secure and maintainable.

 Currently focused on :